-When people are in the early months of addiction recovery, they often experience a kind of mental fuzziness.
-They may struggle to think clearly as their mind adjusts to life without drug and alcohol abuse.
-This is also a time when emotions are erratic.
-Those who fail to cope with these challenges in early recovery are more likely to relapse.
-Yoga and mindfulness meditation can be a great tool at all stages of addiction treatment.
-It gives people more control over their emotions and increases mental clarity.
+When people are in the early months of recovery, they often experience a kind of mental fuzziness.
+They may struggle to think clearly as their mind adjusts to life without drugs and alcohol.
+This is also a time when emotions are heightened, and those who fail to cope with these challenges in early recovery are more likely to relapse.
+Yoga and mindfulness meditation can be a great tool with managing this thoughts, giving individuals more control over their emotions while also increasing their mental clarity.

 Mindfulness from Yoga

 Mindfulness involves purposely paying attention to the present moment.
 It also involves being aware of thoughts, feelings, and emotions as they occur without being carried away by them.
 Mindfulness is a non-judgmental form of observation.